Blazar: Relativistic beaming

-Example

-Consider a jet with an angle to the line of sight θ = 5° and a speed of 99.9% of the speed of light.
+For example, consider a jet with an angle to the line of sight θ = 5° and a speed of 99.9% of the speed of light.
 The luminosity observed from Earth is 70 times greater than the emitted luminosity.
 However, if θ is at the minimum value of 0° the jet will appear 600 times brighter from Earth.

-Beaming away
+Receding beam

-Relativistic beaming also has another critical consequence.
-The jet which is not approaching Earth will appear dimmer because of the same relativistic effects.
-Therefore, two intrinsically identical jets will appear significantly asymmetric.
+Relativistic beaming has another critical consequence.
+A counter-jet that is receding from Earth will appear dimmer because of the same relativistic effects.
+Therefore, intrinsically identical bipolar jets will appear significantly asymmetric.
 In the example given above any jet where θ > 35° will be observed on Earth as less luminous than it would be from the rest frame of the jet.

-A further consequence is that a population of intrinsically identical AGN scattered in space with random jet orientations will look like a very inhomogeneous population on Earth.
+A further consequence is that, due to "Doppler favouritism", a population of intrinsically identical AGN scattered in space with random jet orientations will look like a very inhomogeneous population on Earth.
 The few objects where θ is small will have one very bright jet, while the rest will apparently have considerably weaker jets.
 Those where θ varies from 90° will appear to have asymmetric jets.

 This is the essence behind the connection between blazars and radio galaxies.
 AGN which have jets oriented close to the line of sight with Earth can appear extremely different from other AGN even if they are intrinsically identical.